Skip to main content

 Let's suppose you, as subject user@secapi.eu, and tenant administrator, start a new project!

-Step 0: Make sure you have the grant to get region details
+Step 0: Make sure you have the grant to manage a region

 {